co-cart/co-cart/NEXT_CHANGELOG.md

-# Next Changelog for CoCart Lite
+# Next Changelog for CoCart

 📢 This changelog is **NOT** final so take it with a grain of salt.
 Feedback from users while in beta will also help determine the final changelog of the release.